germauricio/pokedex/README.md

 # pokedex
-A pokedex app made with React and consuming PokeAPI
+A pokedex application made with React and consuming PokeAPI

 # How to Run this app